 Boards & Meetings

 The Friends of KWMU, Inc. is a separate 501(c)(3) Community Advisory Board whose purpose is to review programming goals established by management, service provided by the station and significant policy decisions rendered by the station.
-The board considers and evaluates whether the stationís programming and policies are meeting the specialized educational and cultural needs of the communities served by the station and may make recommendations.
+The board considers and evaluates whether the station’s programming and policies are meeting the specialized educational and cultural needs of the communities served by the station and may make recommendations.
 Current board members of Friends of KWMU, Inc. are:

 St. Louis Public Radio | 90.7 KWMU governing board and Community Advisory Board meetings are open to the public unless closed for a reason recognized by the Communications Act.
 Anyone may attend any open meeting without registering or providing personal information, unless for safety reasons.

-St. Louis Public Radio | 90.7 KWMU and Quincy Public Radio | 90.3 WQUB know that a diverse workforce, management team, governing body, and Community Advisory Board contribute greatly to our knowledge and understanding of the St. Louis and Quincy regionís diverse communities, and to our ability to deliver content and services that will help us attract, grow and engage audiences and help them to achieve their full potential.
-We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences and characteristics, and talents that reasonably reflect the diverse needs and interests of the communities served by KWMU and WQUB.
-St. Louis Public Radio | 90.7 KWMU and Quincy Public Radio | 90.3 WQUB will continue to explore new opportunities for achieving and promoting this diversity and to monitor and evaluate our success.
-The means KWMU and WQUB adopts will always meet the standards of federal and state law, KWMU/WQUBís Equal Employment Opportunity Policy, and the Corporation for Public Broadcastingís Diversity Eligibility Criteria.
+St. Louis Public Radio | 90.7 KWMU, Quincy Public Radio | 90.3 WQUB, and Rolla Public Radio | 88.5 KMST know that a diverse workforce, management team, governing body, and Community Advisory Board contribute greatly to our knowledge and understanding of the St. Louis, Quincy, and Rolla/Lebenon region’s diverse communities, and to our ability to deliver content and services that will help us attract, grow and engage audiences and help them to achieve their full potential.
+We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences and characteristics, and talents that reasonably reflect the diverse needs and interests of the communities served by KWMU, WQUB, and KMST.